Welcome to Paprika Recipe Manager!

 Browser This built-in web browser allows you to browse for recipes online, and clip your favorite recipes into Paprika.

-Browsing recipes
+Browsing Recipes

 All of your recipes are displayed on the recipes screen.
 The left pane displays the list of recipe categories, while the right pane shows the recipes themselves.
+Multiple categories can be assigned to a recipe.
+In the phone layout, the recipes list is displayed and categories are accessed by tapping the name of the category (button at the top of the recipes list).

 All Recipes is the default selected category, which displays all of your recipes in alphabetical order.
 If you would like to change the selected category, simply tap on a new category to highlight it.
+On iPhone, tap the name of the category in the top title bar to see the list of categories.

 Note You can search for multiple ingredients at the same time by separating them with commas.
 For example: chicken, spinach.

-Adding a recipe
+Adding a Recipe

 When you're finished entering in your recipe, press the Save button to save your changes.
-You can edit the recipe later by pressing the same compose buttons in the corner of the ingredients, directions, and recipe info box.

 Recipe Fields